Friday, May 18

 She squeezed the tongs together in a quick, repetitive "snipping" motion and made her way all around the edge of the toe-cano.
 Several times.

 Dr. Linda then explained that the next step would be to "pack" my nice new toe cavity with a long strip of gauze.
-This way it wouldn't heal shut right away, and any more pus that formed would be "wicked" out of my foot via the gauze.
 She splayed the wound open with the barbecue tongs and started packin' that sucker.

 I don't think I've ever been so close to passing out in my life.
 All this, and still no sleep from the day before.
 I looked down at the hospital bed, and at the gore-soaked pile of gauze next to my foot.
 I thought about the fact that I'd be back in a hospital bed in 9 months, equally sleep-deprived, and in a hell of a lot more pain.